 You submit a guest communication to SES.HOSPEDAJES and the interface says “sent”.
 Hours later, the guest still isn’t registered.
-Or the platform returns a cryptic numeric code with no explanation in sight.
+Or the platform hands you a cryptic numeric code with no explanation in sight.

-The most common problem isn’t that you made a serious mistake.
-It’s that SES can reject a communication at two completely different moments — and most property managers don’t know both exist.
+The problem is almost never that you made a serious mistake.
+It’s that SES can reject a communication at two completely different moments, and most property managers don’t know both exist.

 The two moments SES can reject you